chris-short/devopsish.com/content/sponsor/index.md

 [Monitor Your Container Environment in One Place](https://www.datadoghq.com/dg/monitor/containers/?utm_source=Advertisement&utm_medium=Advertisement&utm_campaign=DevOpsish-Newsletter04&utm_content=Containers)
 With Datadog's Live Container view, you can see every container's health, resource consumption, and running processes in real time.
 Datadog, a cloud-scale monitoring platform, allows you to easily monitor and manage your dynamic container fleet.
 Start today with a free 14-day trial. *SPONSORED*

-### Example Ad Note
+#### Example Ad Note

 Think of your ad in DevOps'ish as a tweet with a headline.
-The headline should be the call to action and where you want linked to.
+The headline should be the call to action and where you want it linked.

-### A note on Privacy
+#### A note on privacy

 Please note, DevOps'ish does not track link clicks or opens to maintain the privacy of its readership.
-But, sponsors are free to include any campaign (utm) parameters you'd like so you can measure ROI.
-You can use link shorteners if you want but, in general, it's recommended to use the full URL.
+But, sponsors are free to include any campaign (UTM) parameters you'd like so you can measure ROI.
+You can use link shorteners if you want, but, in general, I encourage using the full URL.

-### How best to share ads?
+#### How best to share ads?

 How best to share ads is a frequent question I get from sponsors.
 I suggest sharing ads in a spreadsheet of some sort.
-This way we can both access them and updates can be applied asynchronously.
+This way, we can both access them and enabling updates to be applied asynchronously.

 If that doesn't work, then sending an email every Friday is an option.
-If everything needing to be shared is known in advance, feel free to send that over in one email.
+If everything needing to be shared known in advance, feel free to send that over in one email.

-Basically, I'm flexible when it comes to sharing ad copy and links.
+I'm flexible when it comes to sharing ad copy and links.
 Whatever works best.

-Regardless of process, **all copy and links are needed by close of business Friday** to ensure it is in the newsletter.
+Regardless of the process, **all copy and links are needed by close of business Friday** to ensure it is in the newsletter.

 ## Reach out to get started